Returning Undergraduate Students

 Reality

 The housing market in Blacksburg follows the "college town" academic year cycle.
 Many off campus leases run from August to August to maximize occupancy in the off-campus market.
-Unlike the on-campus academic year only leases, most off-campus facilities require a 12-month lease.
+Unlike the on-campus academic-year-only leases, most off-campus facilities require a 12-month lease.
 Some off campus students will decide to stay in Blacksburg over the summer while others will attempt to find a sublease, if allowed, for their apartment.
-Co-op and study abroad students especially like on-campus leases because the lease is suspended during their absence, while off-campus subleasing is not necessarily.
+We encourage students who are interested in pursuing a co-op or study abroad opportunity to live on-campus, as on-campus contracts can be suspended during their absence.
+This eliminates the need to find a sublease or pay rent while they are not occupying their residence.

-For example, several apartment complexes have opened with vacancies for the current academic year, and leasing agents are scrambling both for early lease renewals and new commitments.
 While premium locations, based on amenities or proximity to campus, do fill earlier than others, off-campus student housing has traditionally continued to be available in Blacksburg into the spring and summer months.
+This means that students who wait to sign a lease until the results of the Housing Application Process have come out will still be able to find an off-campus lease if needed.

 Reality

 It is true that some students choose to live off-campus after their freshman year.
-For many students, this is an expected and healthy transition.
-For others, the convenience on-campus housing provides with location, utilities, simplified billing, student leader support, and other on-campus amenities has them choosing to live on-campus past their freshmen year.
-In addition, many students enjoy the ease of an academic year lease versus an August to August lease.
+For others, the convenience on-campus housing provides with location, utilities, simplified billing, Residential Well-being Student Leader support, and other amenities have them choosing to live on-campus past their freshmen year.
+In addition, many students enjoy the ease of an academic year lease versus a calendar year lease.

 Students who decide to move off-campus are still eligible to purchase a dining plan.
 More than 9,500 off-campus students choose to purchase a dining plan for their meals each semester.